data-umbrella/event-transcripts/CONTRIBUTING.md

 ## Instructions for Transcribers

-1. Pick a video to transcribe (if the column `Transcriber` has a `?`, that means it needs a transcriber.)
+1. [Pick a video](https://github.com/data-umbrella/event-transcripts/blob/main/README.md) to transcribe (if the column `Transcriber` has a `?`, that means it needs a transcriber.)
+1. [Open an issue](https://github.com/data-umbrella/event-transcripts/issues) and indicate which video you are working on.
 1. You can start with the given YouTube preliminary text.

 ### Requirements